Pooping While Giving Birth – Reasons & How to Prevent It?

 1. Get an Enema While You Can

 The best way to avoid pooping is to not have any poop inside your body in the first place.
-When your contractions begin, and you reach the clinic, if your doctors say that your labour is still in the early stages, you can request them to help you with an enema, especially if you feel that your bowels are full.
-By clearing up your bowels, you will be more relaxed and can fully concentrate on delivering your baby.
+When your contractions begin, and you reach the clinic, if your doctors say that your labour is still in the early stages, you can request them to help you with an enema, especially if your bowels are full.
+Clearing up your bowels will make you more relaxed and can fully concentrate on delivering your baby.
 The enema should be performed by trained professionals and under guided supervision.

 2. Don’t Hold Back if You Want to Poop

-Just the way labour tends to set in when the time is right, pooping usually happens the same way, pregnant or not.
+Just as labour tends to set in when the time is right, pooping usually happens the same way, pregnant or not.
 In case your contractions have begun, and you do feel the need to poop, don’t avoid it or try to stop it with the rationalisation that you can get it done once the baby is delivered.
 If you are still in the early stages of labour, your baby can wait for some time.
 Go to the toilet and empty your bowels.
-The mental calm of having cleansed your intestines can facilitate labour to proceed properly.
+The mental calm of cleansing your intestines can facilitate proper labour.

 3. Opting for Suppository Medication

 At times, you may not be ready for an enema, and you may also be suffering from constipation.
-This puts you in a situation where you want to poop but are unable to.
+This puts you in a situation where you want to poop but cannot.
 Suppositories work wonders in such cases.
-These are preparations that are inserted in the anus, which dissolve and cause the bowel movement to take place.
+These preparations are inserted in the anus, which dissolves and cause bowel movement to occur.
 Constipation disappears within half an hour to an hour after taking the suppository, and you can directly head to take care of the business.
-A doctor’s recommendation is required in such a case and the doctor may recommend a glyverin suppository to relieve constipation.
+A doctor’s recommendation is required in such a case, and the doctor may recommend a glycerin suppository to relieve constipation.

 4. Do Not Eat During Labour

 Labour is extremely exhausting and taxing and can make you hungry, especially if it is extended labour.
 This does not mean that you should eat anything you lay your eyes on.
-The safest food items to be had during labour are light, especially in the liquid form.
+The safest food items during labour are light, especially in liquid form.
 Soups and smoothies or nutrition bars are suitable to be had.
-Try not to have a heavy meal full of meats and fats while you’re in labour since it would be difficult to digest and cause heartburn.
+Avoid having a heavy meal full of meats and fats while in labour since it would be difficult to digest and cause heartburn.

 5. Maintain a Proper Diet to Avoid Constipation During Delivery

 Pooping is a natural activity, and there is no stopping it.
-But the process can be eased and be made timely, so it does not interfere with childbirth.
+But the process can be eased and be made timely so it does not interfere with childbirth.
 This entails taking care of it right from the time you get pregnant.
 Make sure your diet has enough fibrous food items.
-A balanced diet helps build up the bowel movement that is necessary for pooping and reduces the chances of constipation.
-It can help you during labour since you can quickly go and take a dump if you feel like it, and not be plagued by constipation-related issues throughout.
+A balanced diet helps build up the bowel movement necessary for pooping and reduces the chances of constipation.
+It can help you during labour since you can quickly go and take a dump if you feel like it and not be plagued by constipation-related issues.

-By knowing how to avoid pooping while giving birth, you can ensure your childbirth stays poop-free.
+Knowing how to avoid pooping while giving birth can ensure your childbirth stays poop-free.
 Despite that, if pooping does occur, there is no reason to worry or feel embarrassed.
-The doctors and nurses are entirely focused on ensuring that the baby is safe, and they are well aware of such instances happening.
-So, it is in your best interest to make sure your baby is delivered safely and happily, and poop can make its way out by itself, should it choose to.
+The doctors and nurses are focused on ensuring the baby is safe and are well aware of such instances.
+So, it is in your best interest to ensure your baby is delivered safely and happily, and poop can make its way out by itself, should it choose to.